OpenFn/docs/versioned_docs/version-legacy/faqs.md

 If your project is leveraging an OpenFn adaptor (e.g., `language-dhis2`), you have access to pre-built helper functions (e.g., `getPatient`, `update`) so that you don’t need to write custom code, and rather can use OpenFn documentation or existing job scripts to write your own job.
-See OpenFn Github for inspiration and open-source job code shared by OpenFn users.
+See OpenFn GitHub for inspiration and open-source job code shared by OpenFn users.
 You’ll notice that these functions work in the same way that functions do in Excel… `sum(A1, A2, A3)`